wow-addon-dev/Aurarium/README.md

 * Separate display of character and warband currencies**.
 * Display of the sum of all currencies across all characters.

-*\* In Classic, Burning Crusade - Classic Anniversary Edition, and Mists of Pandaria - Classic, only gold is tracked.*<br \>
+*\* In Classic, Burning Crusade - Classic Anniversary Edition, and Mists of Pandaria - Classic, only gold is tracked.*
 *\*\* Warband currencies are only available in Retail.*

 ## Supported Languages & Flavors